 - Why can’t vaccinated caregivers be allowed into the hospital?

-Due to the highly contagious nature of the Delta Variant of COVID-19, the level of community spread and to protect our patients and clinical staff, Wellstar is not allowing visitors at this time.
+As COVID-19 cases continue to rise and new variants emerge, Wellstar locations may adjust their visitor guidelines based on the level of community spread and to protect our patients and clinical staff.
 You can learn more about our visitation guidelines here.

 - Are all your nurses and doctors vaccinated and is that verifiable?